Blake-Madden/Fiction-Publisher/README.md

 Each book project will contain a "config.yml", which is used to define metadata about your book.
 Refer to the [Metadata Documentation](#metadata-options) for more information.

 ### Build Your Books
-Use the "Build.ps1" script to create your books, which will appear in the "Output" folder.
+Use the "Build.ps1" script to create your books, which will appear in the "Books/Output" folder.

 ## Metadata Options